Barium Enema Prep

 - If you have previously had an adverse response to any of the laxatives used in this preparation, please consult your physician for substitute laxative choices.

 - If you suffer from severe or chronic diarrhea, you may want to discuss this preparation with your physician.

-- This barium enema preparation is designed for use by the “average individual”.
+- This barium enema preparation is to be used by the “average individual”.
 If you have any doubts or concerns about your preparation, please do not hesitate to discuss them with your own physician.
-Additional questions may be directed to the radiologist.